juanpc2018/Power6-vs-Power9/README.md

 $682usd | $170usd.
 [5 day](https://www.digikey.com/en/products/filter/embedded/microprocessors/694?s=N4IgjCBcoLQExVAYygFwE4FcCmAaEA9lANogCsIAugL7X4KSmoAsADABytX4BsiIASwAmUEDDCsI%2BAA6pRIfKgCe07KICGAZxS0gA) shipping.

 After Price comes Ethics dilema</br>
-IBM has closed source [RHEL](https://www.redhat.com/en/blog/red-hats-commitment-open-source-response-gitcentosorg-changes), a few years after [purchase](https://www.redhat.com/en/ibm). </br>
+IBM has closed source [RHEL](https://www.redhat.com/en/blog/red-hats-commitment-open-source-response-gitcentosorg-changes), [1](https://sfconservancy.org/blog/2023/jun/23/rhel-gpl-analysis/), a few years after [purchase](https://www.redhat.com/en/ibm). </br>
 they claim they are Not making enough money, same as [Hollywood Strike](https://www.youtube.com/watch?v=zNS2EtQbG5I).</br>
 similar also to the New [RiscOS](https://www.youtube.com/watch?v=sneYGad3j5I) version for ARM CPUs "Raspberry Pi, </br>
 same speech: we are Open but we are Not. </br>
 they are [closing walls](https://www.youtube.com/watch?v=6WOYnv59Bi8) slowly, </br>
 continuing the path to Ban Open Free Software. </br>
 IBM Power9 maybe better than Power6 technically but Ethically Not. </br>
-They think they have the Best Engineers on their side, and they will do antthing they tell them to do, </br>
+They think they have the Best Engineers on their side, and they will do antthing they tell them to do  </br>
 with a finger snapp, and is true, they do it without question.</br>